-Done at Strasbourg, the 4th day of November 1999, in English and in French, both texts being equally authentic, in a single copy, which shall be deposited in the archives of the Council of Europe.
-The Secretary General of the Council of Europe shall transmit certified copies to each member State of the Council of Europe, to the non-member States which have participated in the elaboration of this Convention, to the European Community, as well as to any State invited to accede to it.
+Done at Strasbourg, this 27th day of January 1999, in English and in French, both texts being equally authentic, in a single copy, which shall be deposited in the archives of the Council of Europe.
+The Secretary General of the Council of Europe shall transmit certified copies to each Member State of the Council of Europe, to the non-member States, which have participated in the elaboration of this Convention, and to any State invited to accede to it.